kernel-community/kernel/docs/track-gaming/module-2/core.md

 > Too often, the people disrupting any industry don't understand deeply what it is they're disrupting.
 This is definitely the case with cryptocurrencies and the current financial system.
 It really is well worth your time to stop and become familiar with more history so that you can understand why we are where we are, what led us here, and - only then - what solutions might actually benefit you and those you care about.

-The Learn Track's [**A Global Financial System**](../../../module-2) has taught us about the history of debt, and introduced new perspectives on money and speech.
+The Learn Track's module on [**The Global Financial System**](../../../module-2) revolves around the history of debt, introducing new perspectives on [money and speech](../../../module-2/money-speech).

 The origins of systems are usually surprising, as exemplified by these three points from  [**David Graeber's talk**](../../../module-2/debt):